 Sources: Poslovna Hrvatska (2015)

 In Croatia mentioned sourcing associations are present indirectly, through operation of their members, for example, EMD is present through Müller, Kaufland and dm-drogerie markt.
-In addition, we can observe increased association processes between small and medium retailers and good examples are: NTL and Ultra Gros, Table 1 shows a brief profile and the strength of buying groups in Croatia measured by revenues, number of employees and the number of stores within the buying group.
+In addition, we can observe increased association processes between small and medium retailers and good examples are NTL and Ultra Gros, Table 1 shows a brief profile and the strength of buying groups in Croatia measured by revenues, number of employees and the number of stores within the buying group.

 Gaining Competitive Advantage throughout Differentiation